Let’s talk about writing. An interview with Maureen Nolan.

 Maureen: Writer’s block has never really been a problem for me.
 I do have some tips or advice – some of it not always popular

-One other technique I’m fond of is to end each writing session without writing to the end of what I know.
+One other technique I’m fond of is ending each writing session without writing to the end of what I know.
 Do I know how the next two scenes will play out?
 Then I can write the first and leave the second to be written the next time I begin.
 So I know where I’m going at the start of every work session.

 GigsOnline: Do you have any experience with or knowledge of gig or freelance platforms?

 I have some slight experience with a limited number of them, but it hasn’t been successful, given the traffic and competition on these sites.
-I think writers who have developed a reputation outside these sites, through classes, talks, chats, and other promos, have an easier time marketing and can certainly direct clients to these sites.
+I think writers who have developed a reputation outside these sites through classes, talks, chats, and other promos have an easier time marketing and can certainly direct clients to these sites.
 Also key is gaining a thorough knowledge of how the platform works and what best practices they recommend

 GigsOnline: With the rise of the gig economy, do you think a writer can survive and/or thrive in this space?